yihui/yihui.org/content/en/2021-10-19-unbalanced-delimiters.md

 ## Deprecating unbalanced code chunks

-At this point, I'm trying to signal a warning if unbalanced chunk delimiters are detected, but they still wok fine.
+At this point, I'm trying to signal a warning if unbalanced chunk delimiters are detected, but they still work fine.
 In the case of `R CMD check` not running on CRAN, I will throw an error instead, so package authors can fix this problem before they submit to CRAN.
 I hope this strategy is acceptable to users and package developers.
 If not, please feel free to let me know.